-Biological evidence from all sexual assault cases, including cases where the suspect is known by the victim, should be submitted for testing.
+Subject to requirements set forth in this policy, biological evidence from all sexual assault cases, including cases where the suspect is known by the victim, should be submitted for testing.

-Victims who choose not to assist with an investigation, do not desire that the matter be investigated or wish to remain anonymous may still consent to the collection of evidence under their control.
+Victims who choose not to assist with an investigation, do not desire that the matter be investigated, or wish to remain anonymous may still consent to the collection of evidence under their control.
 In these circumstances, the evidence should be collected and stored appropriately.